17 Famous Landmarks in Chicago, Illinois to See

 If you find yourself in the city on Saint Patrick's Day, the Chicago River runs green in honor of the city's Irish heritage, hosting one of the United States' most iconic block parties.

-☂️ Visit the Chicago River with an experience
+☂️ Discover the Chicago River on a tour

 Millennium Park